 The air pressure outside of your body changes as altitude changes.
 This creates a difference in pressure on the two sides of the eardrum.
 You may feel pressure and blockage in the ears as a result.

-The Eustachian tube is a connection between the middle ear and the back of the nose and upper throat.
+The eustachian tube is a connection between the middle ear (the space deep to the eardrum) and the back of the nose and upper throat.

 Swallowing or yawning opens the eustachian tube and allows air to flow into or out of the middle ear.
 This helps equalize pressure on either side of the eardrum.